 During survey .....
 Boats are complex animals and the last thing you want is a distracted surveyor.
 It's in your best interest to be present but in my perfect world the client would show up at the end of the survey to go over my findings.
 While I am happy to provide a general verbal assessment please remember that the survey is not over until the report is written as I will have much to mull over prior to putting it on paper.

-Your marine survey report .... will be issued before midnight same day as inspection for local surveys i.e. between Niagara-on-the-Lake and Pickering and south of Barrie.
+Your marine survey report .... will be usually be ready before midnight same day as inspection for local surveys but certainly no later than the following morning i.e. between Niagara-on-the-Lake and Pickering and south of Barrie.
 Outside of this area but within Southern Ontario reports will be issued before midnight next day.
-Out of province reports will be issued within 12hrs of returning to my desk.
-Reports are sent in a locked pdf. format that you may read but not print.
-Once payment is received (e-transfer, cheque or cash only) a printable copy will be forwarded to you.
+Out of province reports will be issued within 24hrs of returning to my desk.
+You will be notified by email when the report is ready, once payment is received (e-transfer, cheque or cash only) a pdf. copy shall be forwarded to you.

-Your report may be used as a sample of my work ( all identifying information removed ) unless you object, send me an e-mail and I will not use it.
+Your report may be used as a sample of our work ( all identifying information removed ) unless you object, send us an e-mail and we will not use it.